|

 unfortunate finding could be that the timing chain as dictated by

-the magdyno sprocket does not run in line with the driving timing
+the Magdyno sprocket does not run in line with the driving timing

 sprocket.